FranBlz/js_dump_mitmproxy/README.md

 ## Iterative process

 I approached this project with an iterative process in mind, adding complexity between versions.
-All versions are available with no version control since this is not a production project.
+All versions are available in this repo with stream of consciousness comments for learning purposes.

 **Iterarions:**
 1. curl version
 2. cache issues